rileymcallanan/digging-agent/beat-notes.md

 *Be specific about what to filter out.
 The agent will cut these without asking.*

 **Example:**
-- Routine NHS press releases without policy substance
-- US health system stories unless directly relevant to UK debate
-- Wellness / consumer health / nutrition stories
-- Hospital league tables (not my beat)
+- The biggest stories on the White House each day.
+Someone else covers those.
-- Anything from clearly partisan health-policy think tanks unless they're breaking news, not opinion
+- Anything from clearly partisan political think tanks unless they're breaking news, not opinion

 ---

 ## How I think about my readers

 *A sentence or two that helps the agent calibrate what's worth surfacing.*

-**Example:**
-My readers are educated generalists who read the paper for reliable analysis.
-They don't need basic explanations of how the NHS works.
-They do need clear framing of why a development matters and what it changes.
-They are sceptical of hype.
+My viewers are people between the ages of 20-45 who get their news on social media.
+They want to be informed but also entertained.